-In Talkeetna, the mayorhead is mostly symbolic, and what better symbol to adapt than that of a cat?
+In Talkeetna, the mayorhead has become mostly symbolic, and what better symbol to adapt than that of a cat?
 His policies included an allowance for plenty of nap-time, and time to express affection and cuddling with all friends and family.

-Since Stubbs didn’t say much, political battles and harmful dialogs between public officials were not incurred.
+Since Stubbs didn’t say much, political battles and harmful dialogs between public officials did not occur.
 However, even this honest politician suffered a vicious attack by another four-legged constituent, probably jealous of his popularity, in 2013.

 Attack From Another Four-Legged Constituent Results In Injury

-At that time, Stubbs was seriously injured by an attack from a vicious neighborhood dog.
+At that time, Stubbs received serious injuries by an attack from a vicious neighborhood dog.
 Stubbs ended up in the hospital with a punctured lung, fractured sternum, and deep lacerations.

-So, where is this small Alaskan town?
-Talkeetna is about halfway between Anchorage and the foothills of Denali National Park, a Southern Alaska attraction.
+So, where does one find this small Alaskan town?
+Talkeetna falls about halfway between Anchorage and the foothills of Denali National Park, a Southern Alaska attraction.

-Besides its feline mayor, Talkeetna is known for a couple of things.
-One is the Moose Dropping Festival.
-For this event, moose dung is flung from a helicopter every July.
+Besides its feline mayor, Talkeetna has become known for a couple of things.
+One includes the Moose Dropping Festival.
+For this event, every July someone flings moose dung from a helicopter.
 Those watching try to guess where the poop will land.

-You fellows might enjoy checking out this contest — It’s called the “Wilderness Woman Contest.”
+You fellows might enjoy checking out this contest — The event called the “Wilderness Woman Contest.”
 Local females compete in games of strength, such as tossing firewood and hunting moose.

 With fewer than 900 residents, the town better fits the description of a village.
-In fact, it is part of an unincorporated territory, and is not even a town at all.
+In fact, as a part of an unincorporated territory, it does not qualify as a town at all.

 By 2015, Stubbs’ health forced him to cut back on visits to his office at the store.
 However, he kept up his career until his death in 2016, at the age of 20.

-Now, there are hints that another kitten, Denali, one of Stubbs’ descendants, could take over Stubbs’ role, as he has followed Stubbs’ pawprints in many areas.
-It is hoped that this feline tradition will continue.
+Now, we have received hints that another kitten, Denali, one of Stubbs’ descendants, could take over Stubbs’ role, as he has followed Stubbs’ pawprints in many areas.
+We hope that this feline tradition will continue.

-Now, at her insistence, I will allow my co-editor, Lucinda the literate cat, to add her comments, as she is being very insistent that she be allowed to express her opinion.
+Now, at her insistence, I will allow my co-editor, Lucinda the literate cat, to add her comments, as she has become being very insistent that she gains a chance to express her opinion.